Towards an open architecture of scholarly infrastructures for research software

 Software is, together with articles and data, a key ingredient of academic research, in all fields, and access to the source code of computer programs is a pillar of Open Science, an important movement that wants to render accessible to all the results of public research.
-Supporting Open Science and reproducibility of research is part of our mission, and we are delighted to share today a key report that provides a plan for the future of Scholarly Infrastructures for Research Software (SIRS), released for public comment this week by the EOSC, an initiative to align the efforts of digital research infrastructures in Europe.
+Supporting Open Science and reproducibility of research is part of our mission, and we are delighted to share a key report that provides a plan for the future of Scholarly Infrastructures for Research Software (SIRS) from the EOSC, an initiative to align the efforts of digital research infrastructures in Europe.

 ARDC: Archive, Reference, Describe and Credit for software source code